NextronSystems/broker-network-manual/usage/administration.rst

 Navigate to ``Asset Management`` > ``Broker Network`` in your ASGARD Management Center.
 You can now add a new Lobby on the top right corner.
 Please fill in the FQDN again and click ``Submit``.
-You can assign a ``Group`` to group the Lobby and one or multiple Broker into one group.
+You can assign a ``Group`` to group the Lobby and one or multiple Brokers into one group.
 If you are planning to only use one Lobby you can leave the value as ``default``.
 A pop-up will appear with configuration instructions.
 Download the configuration file, we will use this now in our Lobby.